It’s More Than OK to Ask for Help

 I primarily have my website where I blog extensively and have guest bloggers.
 Within the website, there are plenty of positive quotes, and I am opening up questions and answers on mental health conditions and there is a dashboard of my most recent social media activity.

 I run a very busy X (formerly Twitter) account, a Facebook page, an Instagram account and I use Linkedin.
-I am also beginning to use Periscope and YouTube and have not ruled out other platforms!
+I am also beginning to use YouTube and have not ruled out other platforms!
 I’m a huge fan of social media.

 All have been a huge success in terms of engagement and I would dare say we have reached and changed some opinions.